orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - places another ray at another level of description, pointing that way (for .initial.traverse or .self etc.. .traverse)
 - `.all` / `.any` pending/.../lazy to generate things from those pointers.
 - `.all` if looking for boundary, `.any` if looking for vertex.
+Continuity
+- vertext->vertex from initial/terminal means no access in between.
 Traversing `.self`
 - Like [[Jonathan Gorard]] mentioned inability to parallize obstruction to causality - in the sense of cant traverse the .self ray fast enough to parallize like the superposition of a larger structure, hence it breaks on the further away things on .self
 	- Trade-off between branching spatial extent